 First class university building and campus design

-When it comes to creating the best flexible learning and teaching facilities that deliver an unrivalled student experience, BuroHappold comes top of the class
+When it comes to creating flexible learning and research facilities that deliver an unrivalled student experience, BuroHappold has the knowledge and ability to come top of the class

 Whether you are looking to build a brand new research space, get the most out of your existing university building stock, or find cost effective ways of increasing student numbers without compromising the learning environment, we can make your vision viable.

 We believe that there is nothing more important to the world than providing opportunities for the next generation.
 That’s why we put our thinking caps on when we approach our higher education projects, to ensure that we deliver university buildings with a strong identity that create the flexible learning environments needed to support modern teaching methods.

 Over the last two years, we’ve also undertaken extensive thought leadership work that seeks to align the priorities of university managers and estates professionals with student expectations, and the economic reality of today’s higher education climate.
 In doing so, we have gained unique insight into the ways we as engineers, and campus architects, can work with our university partners to create intelligent campuses that can respond and adapt to the changing education landscape while providing an unrivalled student experience.